 The sixth book baby, Vietnamese Food Any Day, birthed in February 2019.
 It's a great book full of modern takes and hacks to help people make good Viet food at home -- without having to shop at an Asian market, unless you want to.
 It's been well received and was a finalist for an IACP cookbook award.
 In fact, the New York Times, Washington Post, Bon Appetit, SF Chronicle, Library Journal, Eater, Christian Science Monitor and NPR named Vietnamese Food Any Day as one of the best cookbooks of 2019!

 Ever-Green Vietnamese released in April 2023.
 My seventh cookbook contains my modern interpretations and updates of traditional Vietnamese plant-based cooking.
 It's incredibly fun, creative, and delicious.
 It's how I eat today and will into the future because it's built on true Vietnamese food roots -- plants.
 There are wonderful hacks and tons of doable recipes.
 Minimal Asian market shopping required, but I do nudge you a tiny bit.
+The book was honored as 2024 IACP award winner and Beard Award finalist!
 Learn about Ever-Green Vietnamese and get your copy.

 PROFESSIONAL AFFILIATIONS AND EDUCATION